chiaberry/discovery-day-25-issue-templates/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Markdown issue template
-about: Describe this issue template's purpose here.
+about: the less interactive one
 title: ''
 labels: ''
 assignees: ''
+type: 'Task'

 ---